 Is Crushed Asphalt Good for a Driveway?

-Is Crushed Asphalt Cheaper than Gravel?
+Is Recycled Asphalt Cheaper than Gravel?

 Asphalt is actually not cheaper than gravel, as the latter remains to be the cheapest aggregate option.
 Installation is also easier for gravel but there are still a lot of important factors to consider.